DaleTiley-AirCapital/CryptArb/replit.md

 - Backend runs on port 8000
 - Frontend runs on port 5000
 - Frontend proxies API requests to backend automatically

+## Trading Modes

+### Paper Mode (Default)
+- Logs opportunities and simulated trades
+- No real orders placed on exchanges
+- Safe for testing and development

+### Live Mode
+- Places real orders on Luno and Binance
+- Requires valid API keys with trading permissions
+- Only switch to live mode when ready for real trading

 ## Deployment